SlimJallouli/stm32h573i_dk_iot_reference/project/Common/app/led/readme.md

 - When a message is received (ON or OFF), the onboard LED is updated accordingly.
 - The board then publishes its current LED status to the `< ThingName >/led/reported` topic in JSON format.

-- The `ThingName` depends on your project configuration:
+- The `ThingName` depends on your project configuration
+- Examples:
     * Without STSAFE : `stm32h573-002C005B3332511738363236`
     * With STSAFEA-110: `eval3-0102203B825BD42BC20554`
     * With STSAFEA-120: `eval5-0209203D823AD52A920A39`